konveyor/move2kube-website/docs/tutorials/cloud-foundry.md

 ## Steps to generate target artifacts

 Now that we have a running CF app we can transform it using Move2Kube.
 We will be using the the three stage process for the transformation.
-Run these steps from the `samples/` folder:
+Run these steps from the `./samples/` folder:

 1. We will first collect some data about your running CF application.
 We can also capture the data about the target Kubernetes cluster using `move2kube collect` command.
 But, here we will be using the `-a cf` annotation flag with the command to only select the collector subset for cloud foundry.

     ```console
-    move2kube-demos git:(main) $ cd samples
+    move2kube-demos git:(main) $ cd samples/

     samples git:(main) $ move2kube collect -a cf
     INFO[0000] Begin collection
     INFO[0000] [*collector.CfAppsCollector] Begin collection